dukeboard/talk-app/README.md

 Nota bene, the **$ROOT** keyword allows to reference an image relatively to the place of saved .talk file.
 The best is then to create a directory for your presentation, save and `.talk` file and put images aside it.
 An example is better than a long speech so checkout the `example` directory of this repository to have a running starting project.

+In addition users, can drop image and past image from OS clipboard directly into the left editor panel.
+In this case TalkApp will create automatically a copy of this image in a $ROOT/images/imported-DATE and insert the corresponding adress in the editor text.
+Of course this fonctionality ony work once the file as been saved or opened from somewhere.

 ### Export as HTML

 The presentation can be exported as a flat HTML file that can be embedded in any static web site.
 The only dependency to this HTML file is images included.